omeka/classic-enduser/docs/Plugins/SimpleContactForm.md

-The Simple Contact Form allows you to create a contact form on your site through which visitors can send comments, suggestions, and other feedback.
+The Simple Contact Form allows you to create a contact form on your Omeka Classic site through which visitors can send comments, suggestions, and other feedback.
 By default, the plugin adds "Contact Us" to your site's main navigation.

 Configuration
 ---------------------------------------------------------------